Statutory Employers in Pennsylvania

 77 P.S. § 52.
 The effect of this statute is two-fold: it allows workers’ compensation coverage for an injured worker when his direct employer – typically a subcontractor to a general contractor – failed to maintain appropriate workers’ compensation coverage, and it also allows the general contractor to enjoy immunity from the personal injury lawsuits of an injured worker just like a “regular” employer of an injured worker.

-The attorneys at Wolf, Baldwin & Associates are able to answer your questions regarding Pennsylvania’s Workers’ Compensation and all issues regarding Statutory Employers in Pennsylvania.
+The attorneys at Wolf, Baldwin & Associates, P.C. are able to answer your questions regarding Pennsylvania’s Workers’ Compensation, and all issues regarding Statutory Employers in Pennsylvania.
 Our lawyers are experienced in workers’ compensation cases, representing employees in these type of cases.
 Please click here to contact us.